RAID 1 Data Recovery Services

 Array Reconstruction

-- $400-$800 depending on whether split-brain resolution is needed, the number of mirrors, and filesystem complexity.
-RAID 1 reconstruction is at the lower end of this range because there are no stripe or parity parameters to detect.
-A simple single-mirror extraction with no divergence may fall below the $400 minimum.
+- Array reconstruction is priced by whether split-brain resolution is needed, the number of mirrors, and the filesystem type (NTFS, EXT4, XFS, Btrfs, ZFS).
+RAID 1 is the least expensive RAID level to reconstruct because there are no stripe or parity parameters to detect.
+A single intact mirror with no divergence often needs only filesystem-level extraction from the cloned image, with no separate parameter-detection work.

-- Split-brain cases with database or virtual machine workloads require transaction log analysis beyond basic filesystem journal comparison, which pushes the reconstruction fee toward the higher end of the range.
+- Split-brain cases with database or virtual machine workloads require transaction log analysis beyond basic filesystem journal comparison, which adds verification time to the reconstruction quote.
+Each member is still imaged and priced individually from the published HDD or helium HDD tiers, and the reconstruction fee is quoted once we know how many mirrors image cleanly.

 No Data = No Charge: If we recover nothing from your RAID 1 array, you owe $0.
 Free evaluation, no obligation.